techidaily/site-android-frp/source/_posts/in-2024-about-honor-magic-6-lite-frp-bypass-by-drfone-android.md

 The ****Honor Magic 6 Lite FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Honor Magic 6 Lite device after it has been reset.
 By requesting the Google account credentials tied to the Honor Magic 6 Lite device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Honor Magic 6 Lite device.
 In essence, the Honor Magic 6 Lite FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Honor Magic 6 Lite device, providing additional protection.
-Each [Honor device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Honor device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Honor Magic 6 Lite device.
 It activates when you perform a factory reset on your Honor smartphone without signing out of the associated Google account.

 ### Usage of Honor Magic 6 Lite FRP Code